-National Advocacy Service for people with disabilities – Provide a free and independent representative advocacy service to adults with disabilities in Ireland.
-Services are currently operating via phone on 0761 07 3000 from 10am to 4pm Monday to Friday and by email at [email protected] at any time.
+The National Advocacy Service (NAS) is an organisation that helps adults with disabilities.
+If you have a physical or intellectual disability, their staff are on hand to help you in any way they can.
+Services are currently operating via phone on 0761 07 30 00 from 10am to 4pm Monday to Friday or by email at [email protected] at any time.

-SAGE Advocacy Service – In circumstances where people may be vulnerable, or have to depend on others, there is a need to ensure that their rights, freedoms and dignity are promoted and protected.
-Through support and advocacy the will and preference of a person can be heard and acted on; independently of family, service provider or systems interests.
-SAGE have a rapid response service number 1850 71 94 00 This is open from 8am to 10pm daily-where urgent support is needed SAGE Representatives can be available nationwide within 24 hours.
-If it is not an emergency please contact SAGE on (01) 536 7330 or firstname.lastname@example.org
+In circumstances where people may be vulnerable or have to depend on others, SAGE ensure that their rights, freedoms and dignity are promoted and protected.
+Their rapid-response service is available on 1850 71 94 00 from 8am to 10pm every day, where urgent support is available nationwide within 24 hours.
+If it is not an emergency, they ask that you contact SAGE on (01) 536 73 30 or at [email protected].

-Patient Advocacy Service – The Patient Advocacy Service is an independent, free and confidential service that provides information and support to people who want to make a complaint about an experience they have had in a HSE-funded public acute hospital.
-You can contact the Patient Advocacy Service helpline on 0818 293003.
-The helpline is open Monday to Friday from 10am until 4pm, including lunchtimes.
-You can also email email@example.com
+This independent, free and confidential service provides information and support to people who want to make a complaint about an experience they have had in a HSE-funded public acute hospital.
+You can contact the Patient Advocacy Service helpline on 0818 29 30 03 Monday to Friday from 10am until 4pm, including lunchtimes.
+Alternatively, you can email them [email protected].